In keeping with its commitment to providing an outstanding Catholic education for students,

 SMCS has developed a three-year implementation plan for PLTW involving SMCS principals and science teachers as well as a visionary group of community professionals in STEM fields.
 The plan includes the following “Launch” (elementary), “Gateway” (middle school), and “Pathways” (high school) program components:

-- For 2016-17, we will incorporate two Launch modules for the 4th and 5th grade students at all SMCS elementary campuses, as well as Gateway computer science units for grades 6 and 7.
+- In 2016-17, we incorporated two Launch modules for the 4th and 5th grade students at all SMCS elementary campuses, as well as Gateway computer science units for grades 7 and 8.

-- In 2017-18, we plan to add two more Launch modules in both grades 2 and 3 and introduce a Pathways computer science module at the high school.
+- In 2017-18, we are adding two more Launch modules in both grades 2 and 3 and introduce a Pathways computer science module at the high school.
 The high school modules will be elective (rather than required) courses.

 - By 2018-19, all SMCS K-12 students will have access to PLTW, with additional modules in engineering science and perhaps other areas being incorporated at the high school level.